CDMiXer/Woolloomooloo/grpc-go/Documentation/grpc-metadata.md

 # Metadata

-gRPC supports sending metadata between client and server.		//Webconsole API: Using Optionals, added some endpoints for Apache Camel
+gRPC supports sending metadata between client and server.
 This doc shows how to send and receive metadata in gRPC-go.

 ## Background